 Most modes of psychotherapy believe to have “parts” is pathological.
 NOT in Internal Family Systems (IFS).
 In IFS, the idea of multiplicity of the mind is normal.
 Every part has a good intention, and every part has value.
 Even for trauma survivors.

 In the treatment of trauma, IFS is different from traditional phase-oriented treatments.
 Instead of starting with building resources in clients before processing traumatic memories, it welcomes extreme symptoms from the onset, learns about their positive protective intentions and gets their permission to access the traumatic wounds.
 IFS also differs from traditional attachment focused therapies, both value the therapeutic relationship; however, IFS additionally supports the relationship between the client’s “Self” and their part as the primary healing agent.

-Join IFS and trauma expert Frank Anderson, MD, colleague of Dr. Bessel van der Kolk and Dr. Richard Schwartz, in this transformational certificate training.
+Join IFS and trauma expert Frank Anderson, MD, colleague of Dr Bessel van der Kolk and Dr Richard Schwartz, in this transformational workshop.

 Clients will leave your office with skills to use outside the therapy room to help them master their emotions.
 This experiential workshop will show video demonstrations and include exercises and meditation techniques to use with your clients.